hanlee4g/mybots/README.md

   <img src="https://user-images.githubusercontent.com/22042474/225184528-48119eb5-d1e9-460d-988f-2549e0e4452c.png" width="300">
   <img src="https://user-images.githubusercontent.com/22042474/225184536-80332bfc-4852-47e4-b973-691061dad576.png" width="300">
 </div>

+The first two iterations of this creature didn't move at all.
+There was only on sensor link and it seemed to not have any effect on movement.
+The final form of this creature grew a second sensor link opposite to the first sensor link that facilitate a breaststroke style swimming movement.
+It's movement is less fluid than the first two examples; my guess is that the additional links on this creature's back are interfering with productive movement.

 ### Additional Analysis
 Evolutions often got stuck, though these are more apparent if we take a look at lineages of creatures that did not ultimately become the best performer.
 I identified 3 primary reasons as to why they got stuck: